Circular walk from Lizard village to Kynance Cove (shorter version)

 Also completely unrelated is marsh samphire (also known as glasswort) which looks more like micro-asparagus.
 This is what typically appears on restaurant menus or in supermarkets as "samphire".

 5. Climb the wall and turn left.
-Follow the path along the wall and up the steps to an impressively short waymark where the path crosses over another wall.
+Follow the path along the wall to a stone stile leading over another wall.

 The wreck of the SS Gairsoppa was discovered in 2011 in a three mile deep area of the Celtic sea.
 The ship was carrying 200 tonnes of silver when it sank, worth tens of millions of pounds today.
 By 2013, 61 tonnes of silver bullion had been recovered, and in 2014 the Royal Mint used a portion of the recovered silver to issue 20,000 commemorative 50p coins.